 My colleague quickly countered with the same question back to him, and I’ll get into that a bit later.

 But how could Neil be helpful to us?
-Neil is a very connected person and kind of a big deal, so as my company is looking to aggressively grow our own business, we naturally asked for some introductions.
-Since meeting with Neil, he introduced us to Intuit, Train Signal, WhitePages, and Tribune.
+Neil is a very connected person and kind of a big deal.
+My company is looking to aggressively grow its business, so we naturally asked for some introductions.
+Since meeting with Neil, we were introduced to Intuit, Train Signal, WhitePages, and Tribune.

-The introductions he made can potential bring in well over a hundred thousand dollars a year into my company.
-And best of all, the people he introduces you to are decision makers, so you won’t have to waste your time getting in front the right person.
+The introductions he made can potentially bring in well over a hundred thousand dollars a year into my company.
+And, best of all, the people he introduces you to are decision-makers, so you won’t have to waste your time trying to get in front the right person.

 Step #4: Learn from Neil

 Fun Fact: Neil is excellent at selling upper six-figure to lower seven-figure deals.

 Conversation quickly progressed onto even more interesting things.
 Topics of discussion moved from selling to networking to partying to growing up as an Indian kid.
 Some of my key takeaways were: